AlexJReid/blog/content/posts/druid-cdc/index.md

 Getting a stream of events from systems that do not emit events can be something of a challenge. **Updating a single record does not easily align with how Druid works.** Druid stores data in segments that are immutable.
 The segment in which an event is stored is determined largely by _when_ the event happened.
 The only way to change or remove a single event is to rebuild the segment without it.

-If the workload is not time sensitive and the volume manageable, then it can sometimes be feasible to simply _drop and reload_ large time intervals on nightly basis.
-But it then becomes a challenge knowing where to place the records in time.
+If _daily_ aggregations are acceptable and the is volume manageable, then it can sometimes be feasible to simply _drop and reload_ large time intervals on nightly basis.
+But it then becomes a challenge knowing where to place the records, as pseudo events, in time.
 If a user signed up in 2015, does their record always live in the 2015 segment?
 Or does the user cease to exist in 2015, and jump forward to the 2022 segment?
 If it doesn't, that implies we will have to reingest the last seven years' worth of data. **This just doesn't feel right.**

 ## Change data capture to the rescue
 Luckily, many operational databases support [change data capture](https://en.wikipedia.org/wiki/Change_data_capture) streams.